Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ## How to Train the Model
 1. Run `preprocess_data.py`
-This script would run the preprocessing for raw data from customs and dump a preprocessed file.
+This script would run the preprocessing for raw data from customs and dump a preprocessed file for training XGB model in step 2.
 2. Run `generate_loader.py`
-This will train and evaluate XGB model and XGB+LR model.
+This will train and evaluate the XGB model and XGB+LR model.
-Also, the scipt will dump a pickle file for embedding model input.
+Also, the scipt will dump a pickle file for training a DATE model in step 3.
 3. Run `train.py`
-You can tune the hyper parameters by adding args after train.py. e.g. python3 train.py --epoch 10 --l2 1e-6 etc.
+This will train and evaluate the DATE model, you can tune the hyperparameters by adding args after train.py. e.g. python3 train.py --epoch 10 --l2 1e-6 etc.

-__Important:__ With default settings, the model will run on synthetic data.
+__Important:__ With default settings, the model will run on given synthetic data.

-### Parameters:
+### Hyperparameters:
+* Parameters of `preprocess_data.py` and `generate_loader.py`: [Document](parameters.md)
 * Parameters of `train.py`:
 ```
 --epoch: number of epochs